All Episodes

 No, nothing.

-No, it's just a burger.
+No, it's just it's just a burger.

-Grok is like, what are you talking about?
+It's like, Gauck is like, what are you talking about?

-As in, well, that could be an argument, yeah.
+As in Well, that could be an argument, yeah.

 This was all just a way of being ridiculous, like the drinking milk thing, stuff like that.

-Oh, yes, that was one of them, wasn't it?
+Oh, yes, that was one of them.

 Yes.